What Is Telemedicine?

 What to Expect During Your Video Visit

-You'll log in through the UPMC portal.
-The portal will give you specific instructions for joining your scheduled visit online or in the app.
+Log in to your video visit up to 30 minutes prior to your appointment using your UPMC patient portal.
+The portal will give you instructions for joining your scheduled visit online or in the app.

 Your doctor may:

-- Have you weigh yourself.
-You'll need a scale at home.
+- Have you weigh yourself if you have a scale at home.

-- Ask for your vital signs.
-You'll need a blood pressure cuff and a thermometer at home.
+- Ask for your vital signs using a blood pressure cuff and a thermometer at home.

 - Ask you to aim the screen a certain way if they need to see a skin problem or other issue.